cosmos/cosmos-sdk/docs/migrations/rest.md

 | `POST /upgrade/*`                                                               | Create unsigned `Msg`s for upgrade                                  | N/A, use Protobuf directly                                                                            |
 | `GET /upgrade/current`                                                          | Get the current plan                                                | `GET /cosmos/upgrade/v1beta1/current_plan`                                                            |
 | `GET /upgrade/applied_plan/{name}`                                              | Get a previously applied plan                                       | `GET /cosmos/upgrade/v1beta1/applied/{name}`                                                          |

+## Migrating to gRPC

+Instead of hitting REST endpoints as described in the previous paragraph, the SDK also exposes a gRPC server.
+Any client can use gRPC instead of REST to interact with the node.
+An overview of different ways to communicate with a node can be found [here (TODO)](https://github.com/cosmos/cosmos-sdk/issues/7657), and a concrete tutorial for setting up a gRPC client [here (TODO)](https://github.com/cosmos/cosmos-sdk/issues/7657).